 I love dumplings.
 They are the ultimate comfort food.
 Every culture makes them in one form or another; think idly, gnocchi or matzo balls.
 They are often added to soups and stews to bulk them up.
-Here, dumplings turn a relatively low-calorie chicken soup into a deliciously comforting, stick to your ribs meal.
+In this Chicken & Dumpling Soup recipe dumplings turn a relatively low-calorie chicken soup into a deliciously comforting, stick to your ribs meal.

 2. Add 1 tablespoon of olive oil to the same pot and cook the onions, celery, carrot, and bay leaf.
 Sprinkle with a generous pinch of salt and sauté for 5-8 minutes or until the onions are translucent.